psenough/NPlusPlusAssistant/README.md

 * multi-select install metanet palettes

-* expose the different spreadsheet url and ids on a default xml (and editable on the GUI) to avoid recompiling the app to alter them
+* expose the different spreadsheet url and ids on a default xml (and editable on the GUI) to avoid recompiling the app to alter them (could also store app config settings)

 * button to backup all maps in editor (coherence between tabs)

 * watchdog to auto-backup your profile everytime it detects n++ closing down

 * auto-extract colors from palette and change background/foreground in menu to reflect it (also update on community spreadsheet if possible and using default b/w)

+* keep track of quick backup settings after closing the app, useful for people who prefer other default settings

 ## Known issues